 Northern Ireland is renowned for its beautiful beaches and coastal scenery and has a fascinating history and cultural heritage that showcases stunning castles, monasteries and historic industry.
-The Titanic was built here and the region is renowned for the friendliness of its population and the vibrancy of the local ‘craic’.
-It is the perfect UK study destination for students who seek a gateway university location to easily explore Ireland, the UK and mainland Europe.
+It is the perfect UK study destination for students who want to easily explore Ireland, the UK and mainland Europe.

 Queen’s is at the heart of the city’s culture, arts and social scenes.
 Whatever the time of year, Belfast is the ultimate student city, offering a huge selection of places to shop, socialise, eat and relax – all within walking distance of the cosmopolitan University campus.
 No matter how large or small your budget is, or what your interests are, you are sure to find something to see and do in Belfast.

-Belfast boasts a wide range of entertainment venues including an arena, concert halls and an opera house, as well as more intimate theatres and clubs.
-Together they play host to stand-up comedy and theatrical performances, international music artists, such as the Foo Fighters, U2 and Lady Gaga, as well as world-class music festivals and events such as the MTV Europe Music Awards.
+Belfast boasts a wide range of entertainment venues: arenas, concert halls, theatres and clubs.
+Together they play host to stand-up comedy and theatrical performances, international artists, as well as world-class music festivals and events such as the MTV Europe Music Awards.
 The University’s own Students’ Union regularly plays host to bands, comedy gigs and other entertainment.
 Film fans will be treated to a range of multiplex cinemas throughout the city, as well as the University’s own full-time cinema, the Queen’s Film Theatre (QFT), which presents the best in classic and new world cinema.

 Belfast offers shoppers a mix of big-name stores, designer boutiques, innovative arts and crafts shops and rejuvenated markets.
-City centre shopping centres such as Victoria Square and Castle Court offer a wide selection of High Street shops to suit all tastes.
-There is also a variety of vintage, charity and low-cost outlets throughout this stylish city.
-Read more about shopping in Belfast.
+City centre shopping centres such as Victoria Square and Castle Court offer a wide selection of High Street shops to suit all tastes, and there is also a variety of vintage, charity and low-cost outlets throughout this stylish city.

 From the finest European and world cuisine, to Michelin-starred local restaurants and budget cafes, Belfast offers something to suit every culinary taste and budget.